astroworId/fandango-monitor/README.md

 ### How it works:

+- Monitors your specified movie to see when tickets become available.
 - Put the link to any movie that has no showtimes available yet in the config file.
 Example: Avengers Endgame as of March 17, 2019 found [here](https://www.fandango.com/avengers-endgame-215871/movie-overview)
-- Runnning the script and will send a notification to the webhook you saved in the config file when tickets become available for your specified movie, as long as you have the script running.
+- Runnning the monitor and will send a notification to the webhook you saved in the config file when tickets become available for your specified movie, as long as you have the monitor running.
 - The notification will include a range of upcoming showtimes for your specified movie.
 - Supports Slack and Discord webhooks for methods of notifications, more information can be found under the setup section below.
 - Fandango Monitor logs its processes in both your terminal/console and the log.txt file.